Skip to content

 0.75 / 2

-The company reports that it regularly conducts patrols and employee awareness meetings as well as establishes buffer zones to prevent concessions against illegal activities.
-However, the information is not externally verified.
+The company reports that it regularly conducts patrols and employee awareness meetings as well as establishes buffer zones to protect concessions against illegal activities.
+Evidence is not externally verified.

 • HCV, HCS and impact assessments HCV, HCS and impact assessments